golemfactory/yagna-docs/payments/using-golem-on-mainnet.md

 ## ERC-20 vs Layer2

-The most important distinction in basically every piece of payment-related activity, both when you consider transactions between the network's nodes but also when talking about getting funds in and out of Golem is whether you're using the regular ERC-20 token directly on the Ethereum blockchain or whether you're using zkSync.
+The most important distinction in basically every piece of payment-related activity, both when you consider transactions between the network's nodes but also when talking about getting funds in and out of Golem is whether you're using the regular ERC-20 token directly on the Ethereum blockchain or whether you're using zkSync or Polygon.

-While direct, on-chain transactions using ERC-20-based tokens have long become the daily bread for the Ethereum mainnet and constitute a significant part of more than a million transactions passing through the chain each day, the recent spike in both the ETH's price and the average gas prices makes it almost completely useless as a means of exchange in Golem where the value paid will usually be orders of magnitude smaller than the fee for the payment itself.
+While direct, on-chain transactions using ERC-20-based tokens have long become the daily bread for the Ethereum mainnet and constitute a significant part of more than a million transactions passing through the chain each day, the recent spike in both the ETH's price and the average gas prices makes it almost completely useless as a means of exchange in Golem where the values paid will usually be orders of magnitude smaller than the transaction fees.

-Of course, if you're willing to accept that disproportion, you may continue to use our ERC-20 payment driver but for the majority of Golem node users, zkSync will be the main platform both when paying for tasks and receiving payments for their execution.
+Of course, if you're willing to accept that disproportion, you may continue to use the Ethereum mainnet payments but for the majority of Golem node users, Polygon will be the main platform both when paying for tasks and receiving payments for their execution.

 ## Your Golem wallet